stormearthandlava/stormearthandlava.github.io/guide/raids/SotFO.md

 # Miscellaneous Tips
 - Recommendations on Single-Target profile bosses may include {{ site.data.talent.icefury }}, this only applies **if you do not have an active 4-piece bonus** so will impact your choices on early progression only.

+- Talent recommendations cover either with or without {{ site.data.item.t28_4 }}, for advice specific to {{ site.data.item.t28_2 }} see {{ site.data.talent.sop }} indepth discussion on our [Talents page](https://stormearthandlava.com/guide/general/talents.html).

-- The final three bosses (Lords of Dread, Rygelon, and The Jailer, Zovaal) were not tested on PTR so no footage for those bosses exists, this guide will be updated as soon as possible.
+- The final three bosses (Lords of Dread, Rygelon, and The Jailer, Zovaal) were not tested on PTR so no footage for those bosses exists.

 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.